LevInteractive/dwarf/README.md

 # Dwarf

-Crazy fast URL shortener written in Go using a Redis as a store while exposing an interface for others.
+A performant URL shortener written in Go using a Redis as a store while exposing an interface for others.
+Uses rGPC for communication.

-Meant to be used as a microservice.

-### API
+### How it works

 **GET** `/{short-hash}`

 This will result in a 301 redirect or a 404 not found.

-** via gRPC
+**Creating new shortened URL's via gRPC**

 ```json
 {